MiSTle-Dev/Boards/misteryshield20k_rpipico_dual_db9/README.md

 ![](../misteryshield20k_rpipico_dual_db9/PCB.B.PNG)

-**Credits**

-Original Circuit Design by Vossstef\
-Original PCB Design by Cantclosevi\
-Modifications by Manger

 **MIDI - optional on M5 Stack connector to be used with e.g. M5 SAM2695 MIDI, or M5 SAM2695 SYNTH)**